 Hauter added that imported catfish testing in 2015, 9% of imported catfish products “tested positive for the banned antimicrobial chemical malachite green, and 2 percent tested positive for the banned chemical gentian violet.”

-During two weeks of inspection in May, import inspectors detained two shipments of catfish from Vietnam that were adulterated with gentian violet (a carcinogen), malachite green (a possible carcinogen), enrofloxacin (an antibiotic) and fluoroquinolone (another antibiotic).
+During two weeks of inspection in May, import inspectors detained two shipments of catfish from Vietnam that were adulterated with gentian violet (a carcinogen), malachite green (a possible carcinogen used as an antimicrobial agent in farmed fish), enrofloxacin (an antibiotic) and fluoroquinolone (another antibiotic used in farmed fish).
 All of these compounds are illegal in catfish under U.S. laws.